 If your platelet count is below 50,000 (50), follow the guidelines below.

 - Use an electric razor when shaving.

 - Use a soft-bristle toothbrush or an oral irrigator such as a WaterPic® to keep your gums from bleeding.
 Don’t use dental floss.

-- Don’t take aspirin, products that have aspirin, and nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil®) or naproxen (Aleve®).
-For more information, see the section titled “Common Medications to Avoid.”
+- Don’t take aspirin, products that have aspirin, or nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil®) or naproxen (Aleve®).
+For more information, read the section “Common Medications to Avoid.”

 - You can blow your nose, but don’t blow it forcefully.